Back to Insights

 Company B selects a mid-tier AI platform.
 The CEO personally champions the initiative, completing AI training alongside the operations team.
 Before any technology is deployed, the company communicates explicit job security commitments, redesigns incentive structures to reward AI adoption, and identifies internal champions.
 The system goes live after 8 weeks.
 Within 3 months, 70% of first-response inquiries are handled by AI.
 Customer satisfaction increases.
 Two staff members are redeployed to higher-value advisory roles.

 Company A had better technology.
 Company B had better leadership.
 Company B succeeded.
-Company A is one of the 42% that abandoned their AI initiatives in 2025.
+Company A is among the 42% of organizations that have abandoned the majority of their AI initiatives (S&P Global Market Intelligence, Voice of the Enterprise, 2025).

 This pattern recurs across the research.
-Pertama Partners' analysis of 50+ SMB implementations across Southeast Asia and Hong Kong confirms that 84% of AI implementation failures in Asian SMBs are attributable to leadership, organizational, and process factors rather than technical limitations (Pertama Partners, AI Implementation Success Factors for Asian SMBs, 2026).
+Pertama Partners' analysis of 50+ mid-market implementations across Southeast Asia and Hong Kong confirms that 84% of AI implementation failures in Asian mid-market companies are attributable to leadership, organizational, and process factors rather than technical limitations (Pertama Partners, AI Implementation Success Factors for Asian mid-market companies, 2026).

 The Leadership Gap Is Wider Than You Think

-The depth of the leadership gap becomes visible in a single, devastating statistic: despite 88% of organizations claiming regular AI usage, only 5% of employees say they are using AI to genuinely transform their work (Pertama Partners, AI Implementation Success Factors for Asian SMBs, 2026).
+The depth of the leadership gap becomes visible in a single, devastating statistic: despite almost 90% of knowledge workers using AI at work, only 5% of employees say they are using AI to genuinely transform their work (Wharton-GBK AI Adoption Report, 2025).

 This is not a rounding error.
-It represents an 83-percentage-point gap between what organizations report and what actually happens.
-The Wharton-GBK AI Adoption Report, which surfaced this finding, identified the root cause: very few companies have modified their incentives and reward programs to drive AI adoption.
+It is a roughly 83-percentage-point gap between how widely AI is used and how rarely it is used to change how work actually gets done.
+The Wharton-GBK report identified the root cause: very few companies have modified their incentives and reward programs to drive AI adoption.
 Without incentives, employees view AI as extra work or a job threat.

 Workers have already been documented hiding time savings from AI, fearing that reporting efficiency gains will lead to headcount reductions.
 When an employee discovers that AI saves them 5 hours per week, and the organizational response is silence or increased workload, the rational behavior is concealment.
 The AI technically works.
 The adoption does not.
 And adoption is a leadership responsibility, not a technology specification.